Kurt Dillon

 He previously played for the Cronulla-Sutherland Sharks and South Sydney Rabbitohs in the National Rugby League (NRL).

 Background

 Dillon was born in Sydney, New South Wales, Australia.
 He was educated at Endeavour Sports High School, Caringbah and his junior club was De La Salle Caringbah.
+Dillon is the son of former 1st grader Geoff Dillon.

 Playing career

 2017

 Dillon won the Newtown Jets player of the year in 2017.

 2018

 He was named to make his Cronulla-Sutherland debut for their round 6 local derby match against the St George Illawarra Dragons.